amar-jay/blog/src/content/post/prob-robots-notes.md

 ### Gaussian Filters

-- [x] What is canonical representation(natural representation) and moments representation?
+**What is canonical representation(natural representation) and moments representation?**

-- The representation of a Gaussian by its mean and covariance is called the moments representation. the mean and covariance are the first and second moments of probability distribution
+The representation of a Gaussian by its mean and covariance is called the moments representation. the mean and covariance are the first and second moments of probability distribution

-- The Kalman filter was invented in the 1950s by Rudolph Emil Kalman,
+- The Kalman filter was invented in the 1950s by **Rudolph Emil Kalman**,
 - Kalman filters is not applicable to discrete or hybrid state spaces but for continuous state spaces.
 - In Kalman filters the state transition model is considered to be a multivariate guassian with the mean being $\mu_t=A_t\mu_{t-1} + B_tu_{t} + \epsilon_0$ and covariance of $R_t$.
 - The measurement probability must be linear in its arguments $z_t = C_tx_t + \sigma_t$ , where $\sigma_t$ is the measurement noise with mean 0 and covariance $Q_t$ ie $p(z_t|x_t)$ has a mean of $C_t x_t$.